SpaceGauchoDev/MovieTavern/README.md

 *All physical file type entities should be placed alongside a metadata file that persists all references to its attributes and info, when an entity links to another, it should use its UID for virtual path lookup*

 ### Base Types
-- [UID] extends
+- [UID]
 	- id: string

 - [Entity] extends [UID]
 	- filePath: string
 	- fileName: string
 	- isPhysicalFile: bool
 	- entityName: string
 	- toMeta() (abstract) -> saves all attributes to plain text meta file, when a attribute is another [Entity], save its UID, interacts with [FileSystem]
 	- fromMeta() (abstract) -> reads all attributes from plain text meta file and returns a runtime [Entity], when a attribute is a UID, return its fromMeta() method, interacts with [FileSystem]

 ### Users
 - [APIConsumer] extends [Entity]